pauiglesias/offload-chatgpt-streaming-demo/README.md

 - Copy or rename the `config-sample.php file to` config.php ` in the same `server/php` directory.
 - Fill the constants with your OpenAI API Key, and the RAPIDAPI Keys.
-- Specify URLs access with `public` or `private` to set the responses privacy.
+- Specify access with `public` or `private` to set the URLs privacy.

 ## Execution